 Your Post-Military Plans

 This ties back into your desired level of involvement.
-For instance, if you plan on leaving the military and settling in Maine, buying a rental property in Florida to personally manage doesn’t make sense.
+For instance, if you plan to leave the military and settle in Maine, buying a rental property in Florida to manage personally doesn’t make sense.
 But, if you view it from the onset as a hands-off, company-managed property, your post-military plans may not matter as much, as you’ll have a property management company handling the day-to-day operations.

 Cash Flow Analysis